- What is Git?

-A: While one can use GITHUB without GIT, not everything can be achieved through GITHUB only.
-There are features like stashing, pushing of code, pulling code locally, etc, that need GIT.
+Ans: While one can use GITHUB without GIT, not everything can be achieved through GITHUB only.
+There are features like stashing, pushing code, pulling code locally, etc, that need GIT.
 Thus one needs GIT for GITHUB, but the other way around is not true.

-A: GIT is a command-line tool and GITHUB is a web hosting service.
+Ans: GIT is a command-line tool and GitHub is a web hosting service.
 They are used to preserve and collaboratively work on a project.

-A: It is good for beginners to use GITHUB and understand how coders work.
-However, GITHUB doesn’t teach any programming, and its usage comes when one has a program or code to push and save on a cloud repository.
+Ans: It is good for beginners to use GitHub and understand how coders work.
+However, GitHub doesn’t teach any programming, and its usage comes when one has a program or code to push and save on a cloud repository.

 - git branch: Used to create branches of a project.

 - git checkout: Used to switch between branches.